MG Software.

 Pros

-• +Largest developer community and open-source ecosystem
+• +Largest developer community with over 100 million users and the richest open-source ecosystem

-• +Copilot AI integration for code completion
+• +Copilot AI integration for intelligent code completion and chat-based assistance in the IDE

 Cons